 The ICAC also does not have jurisdiction over entities in other states or at a federal level.

-The ICAC may make recommendations that the advice of the Director of Public Prosecutions be obtained with respect to the prosecution of a person for a criminal offence.
+The ICAC cannot prosecute individuals, but it can make recommendations that the advice of the Director of Public Prosecutions be obtained with respect to the prosecution of a person for a criminal offence.